paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-157-administrative-provisions.md

 Pub.
 L. 110–234 and Pub.
 L. 110–246 enacted identical sections.
 Pub.
 L. 110–234 was repealed by section 4(a) of Pub.
 L. 110–246.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 118–272 added subsec. (a) and struck out former subsec. (a).
+Prior to amendment, text read as follows: “There is authorized to be appropriated to each Commission to carry out this subtitle $33,000,000 for each of fiscal years 2019 through 2023.”

 2018—Subsec. (a).
 Pub.
 L. 115–334 substituted “$33,000,000 for each of fiscal years 2019 through 2023” for “$30,000,000 for each of fiscal years 2008 through 2018”.

 2014—Subsec. (a).
 Pub.
 L. 113–79, § 6207(1), substituted “2018” for “2012”.